chaubss/NACA-Airfoil-Plotter/README.md

 ```

 ## Usage
-You can the code using:
+You can run the code using:
 ```
 python3 plot.py
 ```